tvv1001/angular-8.3.23-REST-pagination/README.md

 [(https://www.freecodecamp.org/news/angular-8-tutorial-in-easy-steps/)]

-- this repo addresses a minor issue with the pagination script
+- this repo addresses a minor issue with the pagination script from the above tutorial.
 - no material design, basic scss/html